sysdiglabs/harbor-scanner-sysdig-secure/README.md

 ## Inline and Backend Scanning

 This scanning adapter has two operation modes:
 * Backend Scanning: Image scanning happens in the Sysdig Secure Backend
-* Inline Scanning: Image scanning happens in the host executing Harbor
+* Inline Scanning: Image scanning happens in the infrastructure where Harbor is hosted

 ### Backend Scanning

 This is the default mode.
 The Sysdig Harbor adapter will forward the container image path to the Sysdig Secure backend (either SaaS or Onprem), for example `docker.io/alpine:latest`.
 The backend will use this path to retrieve and scan the container image, providing the results back to the Sysdig Harbor adapter.

 PRO:
 * Easier to install